lacroixDj/stuart-api/README.md

 ### 10) - Delete Courier: Remove a Courier from the DB

-Kylo ren killed his father, (unforgivable, don't you think? ... wait a moment Luke did the same!).
+Kylo Ren killed his father, (unforgivable, don't you think? ... wait a moment Luke did the same!).
 Well, it's time to say goodbye to the legendary Han Solo (we'll miss you Han).

 Speaking seriously, let's see how we remove a courier